Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Numerical Results and Analysis

-At last, some numerical results are given to expose the potential relation between blocklength and spatial DoF.
-Fig. 7 shows $n$ as a function of $m$ for the case of $\rho=15dB$ and $\varepsilon = {10^{ - 7}}$.
-For easy understanding, we set the average maximal achievable rate in Eq.
-(33) as a portion of capacity.
-Form Fig. 7, we can see that as $m$ increases, $n$ becomes shorter and shorter for a given rate, which illustrates the latency in the time domain can be exchanged by the antennas in the space domain.
+This subsection presents numerical results to depict the potential relationships among blocklength, error probability, coding rate, and spatial DoF, based on (31).
+Fig. 8 shows the average maximal achievable rate as a function of $n$ and $\varepsilon$ under $\rho=15\,\rm{dB}$.
+Different values of $m$ are set to generate multiple surfaces for comparison.
+Form Fig. 8, we can see that as $m$ increases, $n$ becomes smaller for a given average rate and error probability, which verifies that the latency in the time domain can be compensated by the DoFs in the space domain.